 Staying in:

 Your travel time today will be approximately 3 hours.
-Your walking time today will be approximately 1.5 hours or 2.6 km.
-The walk to Wineglass Bay Lookout is a Grade 3 walk.
-It's a steep uphill walk, with many places to stop for a rest.
-If you'd like to walk to Cape Tourville Lighthouse and Lookout it will be on a Grade 1 trail, taking approximately 20 minutes on raised boardwalks.
-Your travel time today will be approximately 3 hours.
+The walk to Wineglass Bay Lookout is a 3 km/1.5 hour return walk on a Grade 3 trail.
+It is a gradual uphill walk the whole way (and then back down) with some steep sections, but with many places to stop for a rest.
+You also have the option to continue from the lookout down to Wineglass Bay beach itself, which will add an additional 3 km/1.5 hours on a trail with many steps and some rough sections.
+To get to Cape Tourville Lighthouse & Lookout is a Grade 1, 600 m/20 min walk mostly on a raised boardwalk.
 If you are interested in doing the guided penguin tour tonight, please book directly through the operator's website: bichenopenguintours.com.au.
-Please note that this activity can sell out far in advance, so it is recommended you make a booking well ahead of time.
+This activity can sell out far in advance, so we recommend booking well ahead of time.

 Activities: